moonlighterx/newbie/04-your-first-webpage.md

-# Your First Program
+# Your First Webpage

 Alright, the moment you've been waiting for!
-Let's get to coding.
+Let's get to writing out code.
 The first thing you'll need is a code editor.

-So let's download and install Visual Studio Code.
+So let's download and install [Visual Studio Code](https://code.visualstudio.com/), the recommended code editor for our course.
 You'll also want to enable a few extensions for Visual Studio Code, including syntax highlighting and enabling the PATH command to allow you to run `code` from the command line to open a project with the editor.

-Instructions **here**.
+[Instructions](https://code.visualstudio.com/docs/setup/mac).

-Navigate over to your command line and type out the following:
+**Navigate over to your command line and type out the following.
+Replace `<home>` with your own home folder's name, so for example `cd /Users/vijay/Programming` would be what I'd type:**

 ```
 cd /Users/<home>/Programming